 Sounds pretty great, right?
 Not only are there physical benefits to keeping your GI system healthy, but mental ones too.

 You knew it was coming.
 Just as proper digestion has its benefits, lousy digestion has its consequences.
-We’re sharing a few critical signs to look for if you feel your digestive system may not be on its best behavior:
+In fact, certain daily habits + diets can upset the balance of your digestive system + prevent your liver or other organs from getting the nutrients they need to thrive.
+As a result, the rest of your body is thrown out of whack, too.
+Below, we’re sharing a few critical symptoms to look for if you feel your digestive system may not be on its best behavior.

 Want some good news?
 In addition to adding herbal remedies to your daily diet, there are other ways to support your body’s digestive health naturally.
 Here are just a few of the most beneficial ways we’ve found.

 This centuries-old TCM practice is well-known for increasing circulation + gastric motility to help soothe abdominal pain + constipation.
 Studies also show that this natural anti-inflammatory can stimulate peristalsis in the colon for regular + healthy bowel movements.